 Ground leases on government owned land

-For example, most people do not know that all of Battery Park City is on a land lease or that the entire neighborhood is built on new land excavated from World Trade Center debris after the September 11, 2001 terrorist attacks.
-As a result, the land in Battery Park City is owned and managed by the Battery Park City Authority, a government agency.
+For example, most people do not know that all of Battery Park City is on a land lease or that the neighborhood is partially built on new land excavated from landfill material from the construction of the World Trade Center.
+As a result, the land in Battery Park City is owned and managed by the Battery Park City Authority, a local government agency.

 Ground leases are the reason Battery Park City apartments have such high monthly charges.
 The Battery Park City Authority does not need to pay property taxes because of its status as a government agency.